 We have created a mountain challenge for every upland area in Ireland containing a minimum of two mountain summits, at least two of which must also be on the Slievemore list.
 Each challenge has been carefully designed to work as a single-day expedition for experienced hillwalkers and mountaineers.
 For this reason, the Wicklow Mountains range has been split into two separate challenges.
 Find out more about each challenge by clicking on its marker in the map below or via the alphabetical list further down this page.
+If a hillwalker completes any of our mountain challenges in a single day during a Sport Hillwalking season and logs all of its summits using the Peakhunter app, they can add points to their score in the Irish Challenge Hillwalker of the Year competition.
+A certificate can also be claimed for single-day completions.

 Always bring a map and compass